pettazz/pettazz.com/_posts/2013-02-13-Showing-Internet-Explorer-Who-Its-Boss-Is.md

 comments: true
 ---

-After dealing with Selenium testing on Internet Explorer for some time now, I've learned one thing in particular: IE is horrifically self-destructive.
-I don't know exactly what it is, but the more it's used for tests, the more quickly its performance degrades.
+After dealing with Selenium testing on Internet Explorer for some time now, I've learned one thing in particular: IE is horrifically self-destructive.<!--more--> I don't know exactly what it is, but the more it's used for tests, the more quickly its performance degrades.
 I would think it has something to do with the fact that Firefox and Chrome each are started with new user profiles each time Selenium runs, a feature that IE doesn't support, but I have no real idea what the cause is or even what in particular makes it become so slow and useless.
 Though I have a pretty good idea.

 ![Needs more developers](http://i.imgur.com/S6ZP6.jpg)